On turbulent relations: Continuous relations

-are both Borel subsets of $X$.
+are both Borel subsets of \(X\).

-This collection $\CC$ is a $\sigma$-algebra of subsets of $X$.
-Indeed, it is closed under complementation, because of~\eqref{complement} and Example~\ref{ex:cont. relation}-(iii), and it is also closed under countable intersections, because if $\{ C_n \mid n\in \N \}$ is a countable family of members of $\CC$, and $U\subset Y$ is any open set, then
+This \(\CC\) is a \(\sigma\)-algebra of subsets of \(Y\).
+Indeed, it is closed under complementation, because of~\eqref{complement} and Example~\ref{ex:cont. relation}-(iii), and it is also closed under countable intersections, because if \(\{ C_n \mid n\in \N \}\) is a countable set of members of \(\CC\), and \(U\subseteq Y\) is an open set, then

-is a Borel subset of $X$.
-Therefore, for any countable family $\BB$ of open, non-empty, subsets of $U$ that is a base for the topology of $U$, by \cite[Proposition~8.26]{MR1321597},
+is a Borel subset of \(X\), hence~\eqref{E(x) cap U cap B is residual in E(x) cap U}, and~\eqref{E(x) cap U cap B is non-meager in E(x) cap U} follows from this: for any countable set \(\BB\) of open, non-empty, subsets of \(U\) that is a base for the topology of \(U\), by \cite[Proposition~8.26]{Kechris1995} (in a Baire space, a subset with the Baire property either is meager or is residual in some open set, but not both), and since the target fibers of \(E\) are Baire spaces and \(\bigcap_{n\in \N} C_n\) has the Baire property,

-is a Borel subset of $X$, and so $\bigcap_nC_n\in\CC$.
+is a Borel subset of \(X\), and so \(\bigcap_{n\in \N}C_n\in\CC\).

-The collection $\CC$ contains all the open subsets of $X$.
-Indeed, if $V\subset Y$ is any open set, then use Example~\ref{ex:cont. relation}-(iii), and apply~(i) and \cite[Proposition~8.26]{MR1321597} to obtain that
+Every open subset \(V\subseteq Y\) is a member of \(\CC\).
+Indeed, using Example~\ref{ex:cont. relation}-(iii), and applying~(i) and~(ii), \cite[Proposition~8.26]{Kechris1995}, the fact that \(E(x)\cap U\) is a Baire space, and the fact that open sets are \(F_\sigma\) because \(X\) is metrizable, it follows that

-Therefore $\CC$ is a $\sigma$-algebra that contains all the open subsets of $X$, and thus it also contains all the Borel subsets of $X$, which establishes~(iii). \end{proof}
+Consequently, \(\CC\) is the \(\sigma\)-algebra of all Borel subsets of \(Y\), which establishes~(iii). \end{proof}

-\begin{lemma} Let $E\subset X\times Y$ be an open relation over \(X\) and \(Y\).
-If $A\subset B\subset Y$ and $A$ is dense in $B$, then $E^{-1}(P_A)$ is dense in $E^{-1}(P_B)$. \end{lemma}
+\begin{lemma} Let \(E\subseteq X\times Y\) be an open relation over \(X\) and \(Y\).
+If \(A\subseteq B\subseteq Y\) and \(A\) is dense in \(B\), then \(E^{-1}(P_A)\) is dense in \(E^{-1}(P_B)\). \end{lemma}